semuconsulting/pyubx2/README.md

 You can create a `UBXReader` object by calling the constructor with an active stream object.
-The stream object can be any data stream which supports a `read(n) -> bytes` method (e.g. File or Serial, with or without a buffer wrapper).
+The stream object can be any data stream which supports a `read(n) -> bytes` method (e.g. File or Serial, with or without a buffer wrapper). `UBXReader` implements an iterator.

 Individual input UBX messages can then be read using the `UBXReader.read()` function, which returns both the raw binary data (as bytes) and the parsed data (as a `UBXMessage` object).
 The function is thread-safe in so far as the incoming